 The recipes in The Wicked Healthy Cookbook vary from easy-to-make dishes like this Broccoli with Fermented Black Bean Sauce to more elaborate fare, such as Banana Blossom with Coconut and Chile or Niçoise Salad with Plant-Based Eggs and Olive Dirt.
 If you’re new to vegan cooking, don’t worry about anything being too difficult to make, because Chad and Derek are good teachers, and they include easy-to-follow instructions.

 With this book, you’ll learn how to make your own pizza dough and your own tortillas.
-You’ll also get to experiment with ingredients that may be new to you, such as banana blossoms and lobster mushrooms.
+You will get to experiment with ingredients that may be new to you, such as banana blossoms and lobster mushrooms.
 You’ll also learn how to create party-friendly spreads, such as a mac & cheese bar, a loaded baked potato bar, and a taco bar.

 - Time to Get Wicked Healthy